UMM-CSci-3601/intro-to-git/README.md

 * Chris wants to make _both_ function calls (in some order, which `git` couldn't begin to guess).

+Here `git can't tell which of these happened, and thus can't "know" how to handle the merge.
+Thus it punts it to us, the human users to sort out.
+Sometimes it's obvious to us what to do, but sometimes it's really _not_ clear what the right course of action is. :warning: DO NOT JUST THROW AWAY OTHER PEOPLE'S WORK TO RESOLVE A MERGE CONFLICT.
+This is a place where you really want to take a moment and contact other people on your team to decide what is the best course of action.

 In this case the last option is the case, and we better call `chrisSaysHello()` first so that at least those two calls are in alphabetical order.

-Chris would use the web editor to make those changes, and when things look good click "Mark as resolved", and then the button to commit the merged changes.
+Chris would use the web editor to make those changes, deleting the `<<<<`, `====`, and `>>>>` lines, leaving the two calls in the desired order.
+When things look good, Chris clicks "Mark as resolved", and then the button to commit the merged changes.

+:warning: This is a _very_ simple example of a merge conflict.
+They can be much more complex than this, and trickier to resolve.
+The Pro version of GitKraken (which you got through the GitHub Student Pack) actually has a very nice GUI for resolving merge conflicts, and you'd probably rather use that for more complex conflicts.

 :warning: :bangbang: At this point Chris (or you if you've been doing something similar) will need to pull these changes back down to your copy if you want